NutritionLink Services Society 2023 - 2024 Granting Program

 Applicants must also be:

-A registered Charity of Qualified Donee (for instance, First Nation government, municipal government) located in British Columbia
+A Registered Charity or Qualified Donee (for instance, First Nation government, municipal government) located in British Columbia

 Offering food literacy programming - to enhance nutrition and food skills and knowledge

-Please click the button below to access the 2022 - 2023 grant application.
-Applications are to be made in writing (please contact us if accommodation is required.
+Please click the appropriate button below to access the 2023 - 2024 grant application.
+Applications are to be made online (please contact us if accommodation is required).

 Please note: NLS does not provide comments on unsuccessful applications.
 A decision to decline a request does not imply that the applicant’s program is not needed or valued, but that it does not fall within our guidelines or priorities, or sufficient funds are not available at the time.

-The deadline for receipt of applications is Friday, September 09, 2022 at 11:59pm PDT.
-NutritionLink Services Society will notify applicants of the decisions by early December, 2022 and will post a brief program summary of the successful grants on the NLS website.
-The award must be used within the 2023 calendar year.
+The deadline for receipt of applications is Saturday, September 30, 2023 at 11:59pm PDT.
+NutritionLink Services Society will notify applicants of the outcomes by early December, 2023 and will post a brief program summary of the successful grants on the NLS website.
+The award must be used within the 2024 calendar year.

 The final report should outline the goals and objectives, ‘success’ elements of the project, recommendations for further development, and a detailed summary statement of expenditures actually incurred.
 This report can be in the same format as the initial budget which was submitted to NLS.
 The project summary should compare actual results with the budget originally anticipated in the grant request.
 It shall include such information as the number of people impacted, the successful elements of the project, etc.